philipmgoddard/pycaret/README.md

 ### Usage information

-pycaret has been tested using python3.5
-It requires the following packages:
+pycaret has been tested using python3.5.
+It was tested with the following packages:

-sklearn 0.18.1
+- sklearn 0.18.1
-numpy 1.12.1
+- numpy 1.12.1
-pandas 0.19.2
+- pandas 0.19.2
-matplotlib 2.0.0
+- matplotlib 2.0.0
-seaborn 0.7.1
+- seaborn 0.7.1
-scipy 0.19.0
+- scipy 0.19.0

 ### Installation instructions